University of Pittsburgh School of Medicine: Integrative Systems Biology Program

 The goal of the Integrative Systems Biology Program (PhD) is to train students in emerging transformative methodologies that emphasize genomics, proteomics, complex cellular pathways, and the dynamics of cellular and organismal function.
 Students in this program operate at the exciting interface between basic bench-top biology, computational analysis of big data sets, and the emergence of 21st century clinical translation.

 Molecular Biophysics and Structural Biology Graduate Program

 An interdisciplinary program that trains students in the use of a broad range of technologies to study the physical function of biological macromolecules and covers a diversity of research topics in molecular biophysics and structural biology.

 Admissions

 General requirements

 The medical school participates in the American Medical College Application Service (AMCAS) of the Association of American Medical Colleges (AAMC).
 The school considers currently enrolled students and graduates of accredited colleges for admission.
-Non United States citizens must hold a permanent resident visa (not conditional) or refugee/asylee status and have completed at least one full year of undergraduate education, including our prerequisites, in the United States.
+Non United States citizens must hold a permanent resident visa (not conditional) or refugee/asylee status and have completed at least one full year of undergraduate education, including prerequisites, in the United States.